-The 2018 recipient of the Abelson Prize was Arthur Bienenstock, who was honored for his extraordinary contributions to science, promotion of diversity and inclusion in STEM, academic leadership, STEM education, U.S. science policy, and the public’s understanding of science.
+Arthur Bienenstock, was selected on the basis of his extraordinary contributions to science, promotion of diversity and inclusion in STEM, academic leadership, STEM education, U.S. science policy, and the public’s understanding of science.

-Eric S. Lander, honored for advancing science in society through his “extraordinary contributions to science,” and for “his ability to explain science to the public and students,” as well as “his work bringing science to bear in serving the public.”
+Eric S. Lander, was recognized for advancing science in society through his “extraordinary contributions to science,” and for “his ability to explain science to the public and students,” as well as “his work bringing science to bear in serving the public.”

 Bruce Alberts was recognized for advancing science in society through his "exemplary leadership and creativity in science and technology for the national welfare," for "inspiring young people to pursue distinguished careers in the sciences," and for "opening new frontiers in education and public policy."